-Mental health problems weren’t talked about back then, so I didn’t actually understand what I was experiencing.
-I just knew I was in a bad place and not sure how to change things.
+Mental health problems were not talked about back then either, so I didn’t actually understand what I was experiencing (or tell anyone about).
+I just knew I was in a really bad place and not sure how to change things.

 The healing process

-The way I started to heal my anxiety was to finally face up to things and go to the doctor after four years of having what I came to know was social and generalised anxiety disorder, as well as dissociative disorder which is basically where you feel disconnected from your self.
+The way I started to heal my anxiety was to finally face up to things and go to the doctor.
+After four years of having what I came to know was social and generalised anxiety disorder, as well as dissociative disorder which is basically where you feel disconnected from your self.

-Alongside this I did my own research of treatments for anxiety, so had NLP therapy, hypnotherapy and found a life coach.
+Alongside this I did my own research of treatments for anxiety, so had NLP therapy, hypnotherapy and also found a life coach.
 I was prepared to suffer no more!
 I started doing yoga, meditating most days and practicing breathing techniques.

 My mental health was so important to me and I became obsessed with making it better.
 I also changed my diet to mainly organic and vegetarian, almost totally cut out alcohol, which previously I used to drink a lot, so I ended up having a complete lifestyle change.
 I was determined to be happy and healthy by age 30!

 When you have an overactive mind, filled with anxious and negative thoughts about yourself, meditation is the key to untangling your mind.
 I describe anxiety as a knotted ball in your brain.